Why I Wanted to Roll My Own SAN

 - Don’t drop a ton of money on an entirely new all-in-one SAN every time some new feature comes out.
 Just upgrade as you need.
 Vendors love you a lot more if you buy a new SAN to get the latest do-dad.

 From my list of requirements I was already thinking this task was going to be tricky trying to track down a “Ready-to-Run” black box SAN.
 I started looking at solutions like using a Drobo, but it fell short on several key areas.
 So I turned to direct attached storage (DAS) in the form of eSATA, but they were not network accessible.
-It just seemed like the market for high-end SAN feature with a low end budget was non-existent.
+It just seemed like the market for high-end SAN features with a low end budget was non-existent.
 That was unacceptable to me in the end and I was determined to come up with something feasible.
 I knew it could be done, and for some reason the industry has always seemed to lag behind in the storage market for the prosumer techie like me.
-Time to roll up my sleeves and make it happened the good old fashioned way.
+Time to roll up my sleeves and make it happen the good old fashioned way.
 It was time to Do It Yourself!

 So I rolled up my sleeves and started researching components for my home made SAN.
 After all I was only going to use it as my backup server, VMware Host, Oracle Database Block Storage, media streaming server, home file server, and raw video data store.
 I just wanted to be prepared in case anything else came up.
 My search started with finding a good RAID enclosure, so I could see visual indicators of drive activity, hot swap failed drives, and squeeze 5 3.5″ drives into 3 case bays with the enclosure.
 I considered the RAID enclosure and the RAID Controller the two core important pieces of hardware I really wanted to get right the first time.

 Next I wanted to find a solid motherboard.
 Since I was quite happy with the purchase of my two Supermicro RAID enclosures I thought a Supermicro motherboard deserved consideration.
 In my requirements I stated on-board video and non-generic network port so this was a logical choice.
 I was able to hunt one down, although I admit at the time it was hard to find a single socket, embedded video, and built-in RAID controller.
 My strategy here was to locate my operating system hard drives away from the primary RAID controller.
 I didn’t want to create a single point of failure or controller bottleneck.
 This would allow for expanded flexibility too.
 So I configured two 250GB drives using RAID 1 attached to the Supermicro on-board RAID controller to protect against loosing my SAN operating system and RAID configuration.
 I also wanted to avoid co-locating the SAN OS drives with the hot swap production drives.
 I didn’t even want to take the risk of accidentally pulling an OS drive from the RAID cage.
+Update: See motherboards below for an updated list that meets the original requirements for this build.

 A few other items will be needed to complete your build.
 Don’t forget to purchase memory, a power supply unit (PSU), and the processor.
 For the power supply you will want to take the standard items into account along with the total number of hard drives you plan to ever use with the system.
 For example the average 3.5 SATA2 disk may consume 30W on spin-up.
 Today’s larger SATA disks consume a lot less power because of the larger cashes and combined algorithms to reduce drive head activity.
 If you go with a green drive like I did you are now looking at 5-7W with read-write activity and half that at idle speeds.
 If you select a higher end RAID controller you should have the option of using a “Staggered Drive Spin-Up”.
 This will help offset the power demand on boot.
 I selected a 600W PSU for my particular build.
 With both RAID cages fully loaded you would have 12 drives spinning.
 This will leave you with plenty of room for growth.
 For the RAM I used two 1Gb sticks of dual channel.
 Before you load your system up with RAM check the documentation for your SAN software to determine how it utilizes the memory.
 If it employes a caching strategy using your system RAM it would definitely be worthwhile to load your system up if performance is what you seek.
 I will discuss this in further detail in my second article discussing how I used Openfiler as my SAN operating system.
 For the CPU I happened to have a 2.2Ghz processor laying around, so I just dropped that into the motherboard.
 You really don’t need anything special as far is the CPU is concerned.
 Your critical hardware will always be the IO controller.
 Now iSCSI may tap some of your CPU to handle the added processing in the event you don’t have a TOE (TCP/IP Offload Engine) capable NIC.
 Again this is assuming you are even using iSCSI.